 Abuja is known for being one of the few purpose-built capital cities in Africa, as well as being one of the wealthiest and so one can expect to see some fantastic sights when they visit Abuja Nigeria.

-Here are some tourist attractions in Abuja Nigeria that you should check out;
+Here are some tourist attractions in Abuja Nigeria that you should check out:

-Zuma Rock is a large monolith, it rises spectacularly immediately north of Nigeria’s capital Abuja, along the main road from Abuja to Kaduna off Madala, and is sometimes referred to as the “Gateway to Abuja from Suleja.”
+Zuma Rock is a large monolith.
+It rises spectacularly immediately north of Nigeria’s capital Abuja, along the main road from Abuja to Kaduna off Madala, and is sometimes referred to as the “Gateway to Abuja from Suleja.”
 Zuma Rock rises 725 metres (2,379 ft) above its surroundings.
 It is depicted on the 100 naira note.

 Millenium Park Abuja

-The largest public park in Abuja which can be found within the Maitama District of the city.
+This is the largest public park in Abuja which can be found within the Maitama District of the city.
 A river divides the park into two sides.
 One side of the park is dedicated to nature and the other side which is close to the main entrance from the road is dedicated to the scientific knowledge of the natural environment.

 The park was conceived and designed by the Italian architect Manfredi Nicoletti and it is one of the main attractions of Abuja Nigeria.